How Crypto Loan Collateral Works

 This article will focus on an emerging type of loan: the crypto loan.
 We will discuss what crypto loans are, how crypto loan platforms provide fast and anonymous loans, and especially how crypto loan collateral works.

 What is a Crypto Loan?

-In simple terms, a crypto loan is a loan you take with cryptocurrencies as collateral.
-This type of loan is usually managed by a centralized loan platform or smart contract and may or may not require KYC registration before use.
+In simple terms, a "crypto loan" is a loan you take with cryptocurrencies as collateral.
+This kind of loan is usually handled by a central loan platform or smart contract, and you may or may not have to sign up for KYC before using it.

 There are two types of crypto loan platforms.
 The first are the decentralized platforms, which usually do not require KYC.
 Examples are Aave, Compound, Maker, Fulcrum, Solend, etc. There is generally more need for caution along these lines, though, as most of these protocols are unregulated.

 There are also centralized crypto loan platforms.
-Some examples are BlockFi, and Hodlnaut.
-Unlike decentralized platforms where smart contracts run the whole process, these platforms require KYC registration and handle the lending and borrowing process themselves.
+Unlike decentralized platforms where smart contracts run the whole process, these platforms require KYC registration and handle the lending and borrowing processes themselves.

 How Does Crypto Loan Work?

 There are three parties to a crypto loan arrangement, and they are:

 This is a person or business that puts crypto assets into a loan platform or a pool of smart contracts for use by people who want to borrow.
 The lender receives interest regardless of market conditions.

 The mediator is the crypto loan platform.
 It handles all the logistics and transactions between the borrower and the lender.
 The mediators make money by taking their cut of the total interest charged on the loans.
 The minimum loan amount usually differs from platform to platform.
 It may be as low as $10 or as high as $10,000.